patricksavalle/devops-project-template/content/planning-method.md

 - Testing
 - Maintenance

-> The waterfall is still relevant but as a staged process in which (larger) project increments are waterfalls on their own, many in parallel.
+The waterfall is still relevant but as a staged process in which (larger) project increments are waterfalls on their own, many in parallel.
+Big advantage is that implementation can be planned using the design (the dependency graph) and will be very efficient.
+Big disadvantage is the lack of agility.

 ## Scrum